 Whilst some of Noguchi’s sculptures act as observatories, encouraging viewers to enter and turn their gaze to the sky, others act as reflecting telescopes with polished stone or water that mirror the heavens.
 Still others trace the path of the sun with cast shadows, or lead the eye upwards.
 Looking Up explores the changing artistic climate during Noguchi’s long career (1928–1988), and places him in context with a younger generation of artists, including Robert Smithson, Nancy Holt, James Turrell and Charles Ross.

-In his essay, Dakin Hart addresses the role and history of skyviewing, covering its evolution and different manifestations in Noguchi’s art and, importantly, the relation of skyviewing to the changing artistic climate of his time.
 Extensive commentaries on individual works—including many of his best-known sculptures—offer a fuller understanding of Noguchi’s complete body of work.
 In addition, in his detailed study of Noguchi’s encounter with the Jantar Mantars, Matthew Kirsch explores an important source for the artist’s approaches to skyviewing.
-Finally, we are fortunate to be able to include photographs of the fabrication, transportation, and installation of the Skyviewing Sculpture in 1969, documented by the Northwest photographer Mary Randlett.
+The volume features photographs of the fabrication, transportation, and installation of the Skyviewing Sculpture in 1969, documented by photographer Mary Randlett.

 Hafthor Yngvason is the director, Western Gallery, Western Washington University.